PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature.md

  All changes made will appear in the Attributes&Features -> Features list with a new ID.

- When changes are made, and saved, a message with a green backgroung saying "Seuccessful update." should appear.
+ When changes are made, and saved, a message with a green backgroung saying "Successful update." should appear.

  ![Update](prestashop-specs/content/1.7/back-office/Update.png)